OlexiyPost/InternshipMeduzzen/README NLP.md

 As for now, I think there will be following steps:
 1. **Reading and saving the text**: Given the features of Gradio, it means "reading user input and giving it to the function".
 2. **Tokenization & lemmatization of the text**: These processes are needed for further lemma analysis.
 As I see it,
 3. **Demonstration of the text analysis**: Showing dependencies, parts of speech, named entities.
-As for now, I believe that *displacy* from spaCy will be enough for that.
+As for now, I believe that *displacy* from spaCy will be enough for that.<br/>
 There also can be some other steps, such as user input validation, some NLG (maybe, response generation).
 I will elaborate on that as soon as I get more requirements for the project.